 The Public Schools of Brookline is excited to welcome our newest students to Kindergarten in 2017!
-We know this is a very special time in each student's life, and we look forward to joining you on this journey.
+We know that this is a very special time in each student and family's life, and we look forward to joining you on this journey.

-The Office of Student Affairs has designed this webpage to assist families with the process of Kindergarten registration.
-Here, you will find each of the station stops along the way to Kindergarten.
-Please read all of the detailed stations and follow each step in order to complete the registration process.
+The Office of Student Affairs has designed this webpage to assist families with the process of Kindergarten Registration.
+Here, you will find each of the steps to complete the registration process.
+Please read the detailed information at each "station" in order to complete the process successfully.

 Please click on the station number below to skip to that stop:

 Station 2: Complete the online pre-registration application and make appointment with the Office of Student Affairs